Yahire3388/extensionToJavaAgent/README.md

+This is the extension i am using to add to my java agent of OTEL. demoextension.jar is the jar created with gradle script.

 ## Introduction

 Extensions add new features and capabilities to the agent without having to create a separate distribution (for examples and ideas, see [Use cases for extensions](#sample-use-cases)).